 POCAHONTAS COUNTY ASSESSOR

-• July 1 is the deadline for filing for the Homestead Credit and Military Exemption for 2023.
-These credits will show on taxes payable in the fall of 2024.
+- July 1 is the deadline for filing for the Homestead Credit, Homestead 65+ Exemption, and Military.
 If you are not currently receiving this credit and think you might be eligible, please call the Pocahontas County Assessor at 712-335-5016.

 About the Department